You can use your own SSL certificate to secure ThoughtSpot HTTP(S) traffic.

 $ tscli ssl add-cert <key> <certificate>

-To test that the certificate is correctly installed, log into the ThoughtSpot application.
+To test that the certificate is correctly installed, sign in to the ThoughtSpot application (https://docs.thoughtspot.com/6.0/admin/setup/logins.html#sign-in-to-the-thoughtspot-application).

 You should see that the application’s URL begins with